 This pattern includes instructions for making the mommy and the baby sea horse.
 Mommy seahorse measures about 6.5 inches from top to bottom, while baby seahorse is about 5 inches.
 These seahorses are worked from the bottom up, starting with the tail and ending with the head (in one piece).
 Then the mane, snout, and fins are attached at the end.
 I hope you love making the Mommy and Me Seahorse Amigurumi crochet pattern!

-Remember to like Loops and Love Crochet on Facebook and join the Loops and Love Crochet Group!
+Remember to like Loops and Love Crochet on Facebook and join the Loops and Love Crochet Group for sharing your finished projects!
 I’d also LOVE it if you followed @loopsandlovecrochet on Instagram!
+If you like crochet video tutorials, check out (and subscribe to) my Loops and Love Crochet YouTube Channel!

 Disclosure: This post may contain affiliate links, which means I may receive a small commission if you click a link and purchase something that I have recommended.
 This is done at no extra cost to you.
 Thank you for supporting Loops & Love Crochet!